Chris-Greaves/trivia-discord-bot/README.md

 First you will need to add your bot to your server using the documentation found [here](https://docs.stillu.cc/guides/getting_started/first-bot.html#adding-your-bot-to-a-server).
 Once that is done all you should need to do is run the project and type `!question` into a text channel in the server you added the bot to.

 ![Example Command in Discord](readme.images/example-command.png)

+## Features still needed

+- Ability to set difficulty
+- Ability to specify specific Category
+- Command to explain all the question command and what categories are available